gonzalocasas/Specifications/docs/router.md

 ```

 Errors types the router may encounter are listed right below.
 This list isn't settled and is
-likely to evolve and change during the development.
-However, it gives an overview of referenced
+likely to grow during the development.
+However, it gives an overview of referenced errors.
+By
-errors.
-By convention, all error names are written in [*snake_case*][snakecase].
+convention, all error names are written in [*snake_case*][snakecase].

 name                   | description
 -----------------------|-------------